Motorcycles

 Q: Do motorcycle helmets protect riders from head injuries?

-A: A study in 2006 showed that wearing a motorcycle helmet is the best way to avoid severe head injuries, even when the rider was not wearing eye protection.
+A: A 2006 study showed that wearing a motorcycle helmet is the best way to avoid severe head injuries, even when the rider is not wearing eye protection.

 Frequently Asked Questions Motorcycle Helmet